Prepare to Be a Leader in the IT Field with a Software Design and Management Degree

 - Learn from experienced professors with doctoral degrees and qualified practitioners in the field of technology concentrating on software design and management.

-- Our School of Business is located in a state-of-the-art, 78,000-square-foot building on campus, and provides you with information technology labs, a networking and data center, a simulated stock trading room with New York Stock Exchange display boards, the Entrepreneurship Center for Innovation, the Center for Cyber Excellence, and the Center for Financial Literacy.
+- Our School of Business is located in a state-of-the-art, 78,000-square-foot building on campus, and provides you with information technology labs, a networking and data center, a simulated stock trading room with New York Stock Exchange display boards, the Center for Entrepreneurship, the Center for Cyber Excellence, and the Center for Financial Literacy.